jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ##
 # Options
-## --altdir directory

-Specifies the  alternatives directory,  when this  is to  be different  from the default.

 ## --log file

-Specifies the log file (since version 1.15.0), when this is to be different from the default (`/var/log/alternatives.log`).
+Specifies  the  log  file  when  this  is  to  be  different  from  the  default (`/var/log/alternatives.log`).

 ## --force

 Allow replacing or dropping any real file that is installed where an alternative link has to be installed or removed.

-## --skip-auto

-Skip  configuration prompt  for alternatives  which are  properly configured  in automatic mode.
-This option is only relevant with `--config` or `--all`.

 ## --verbose

 Generate more comments about what is being done.

-## --quiet

-Don't generate any comments unless errors occur.

-##
-# Exit Status

-       0      The requested action was successfully performed.

-       2      Problems were encountered whilst parsing  the  command  line  or performing the action.

 ##
 # Query Format